Expanding the Capacity of a Controlled Discharge Lagoon System

 The Iowa Woodward Resource Center’s wastewater treatment facility was experiencing incoming hydraulic loads that exceeded the capacity of its controlled discharge lagoon system.
 As a result, the treatment system was struggling to achieve wastewater storage requirements of 180 days.

-The project began with a review of existing and future treatment requirements, analysis of existing facilities, and an evaluation of lagoon alternatives.
-During the investigation, it was determined that efforts to reduce inflow and infiltration along with a significant expansion of the three-cell controlled discharge lagoon would be necessary to meet treatment requirements long-term.
+This project began with a review of existing and future treatment requirements, an analysis of existing facilities, and an evaluation of lagoon alternatives.
+During the investigation, it was determined that efforts to reduce inflow and infiltration, along with a significant expansion of the three-cell controlled discharge lagoon, would be necessary to meet treatment requirements long-term.

 The existing influent lift station was upgraded.
 This included replacing two 400 gallon-per-minute (gpm) influent pumps with 800 gpm pumps controlled by Variable Frequency Drives (VFD).
 The pump station was also equipped with larger force main piping to achieve capacity needs.

 A significant amount of earthwork was necessary to increase hydraulic capacity with a new primary lagoon cell.
 New control structures were also included with the project to help manage water flows.

 - Reduced inflow and infiltration (I/I)

 - Improved structures

 - Increased hydraulic capacity